 magnets and wall art (unless you plan on dipping your domino in alcohol, it will be water resistant.)
 GlazOn sealer is made for StazOn inks.

-are "double six" size and can be found at your local Toys R Us, Target, K-Mart or Walmart stores, or individually on the
+"double six" size and can be found at your local Toys R Us, Target, K-Mart or Walmart stores, or individually on the domino

-have found that the most common, and least expensive, is the "double six" sets which usually measure 1" x 2" and typically
+found that the most common, and least expensive, is the "double six" sets which usually measure 1" x 2" and typically come in

 |2) Stamp your main image with a darker ink over your colored